April 15, 1452 - May 2, 1519

 Under x-rays, Gabriel disappears.
 How cool is that !

-I loved the mechanical robot he built in the shape of a lion - very metaphoric in our lion's tale - with his name being Leo-nardo.
+very metaphoric in our lion's tale - with his name being Leo-nardo.

 Leonardo Da Vinci was an Italian painter, draftsman, sculptor, architect, and engineer.
 Da Vinci was a great engineer and inventor who designed buildings, bridges, canals, forts and war machines.
 He kept huge notebooks sketching his ideas.
 Among these, he was fascinated by birds and flying and his sketches include such fantastic designs as flying machines.
 These drawings demonstrate a genius for mechanical invention and insight into scientific inquiry, truly centuries ahead of their time.
 His greater fame lies in being one of the greatest painters of all times, best known for such paintings as the Mona Lisa and The Last Supper.